 How Long Do Solar Skylights Last?

 In Australia, solar skylights generally have a lifespan of 10 to 20 years, influenced by factors like quality, maintenance, and environmental conditions.
-Regular upkeep, such as cleaning solar panels and inspecting seals, can extend their lifespan.
+Regular upkeep, like cleaning solar panels, can extend their lifespan.
 We recommend consulting manufacturers for precise warranty information and maintenance guidance.